SmithBradleyC/jsPsych_Online_Experiments/README.md

 ## The Goal

-The goal of this repository is to document the method I used (and plan to continue using for the forseeable future) to run online experiments.
+The goal of this repository is to document the method I used (and plan to continue using for the foreseeable future) to run online experiments.
 I hope to offer this explanation at a level so that even a novice GitHub user and/or novice programmer could run their own experiment (unfortunately I must leave creating the actual experiment for another tutorial).
 It is also a way to promote open science because this method facilitates open and collaborative science practices (using GitHub pages requires that the repository is made public).

-I'm indebted to the creators of the [jsPysch Library](https://www.jspsych.org/) and countless others have posted thier experiments using the jsPsych library online.
+I'm indebted to the creators of the [jsPysch Library](https://www.jspsych.org/) and countless others have posted their experiments using the jsPsych library online.
 In particular, I used code from [The Experiment Factory](https://www.expfactory.org/) ([GitHub Pages](https://expfactory.github.io/)), and [Matt Crump](https://crumplab.github.io/)'s [jspsychrexamples](https://github.com/CrumpLab/jspsychrexamples) to help me learn how to structure and run my own jsPsych experiments.
 Thanks are also due to [Danielle Navarro](https://djnavarro.net/)'s [xprmntr package](https://github.com/djnavarro/xprmntr) and [Matt Crump](https://crumplab.github.io/)'s [vertical package](https://github.com/CrumpLab/vertical).
-Although I didn't end up using either of these packages, they greatly informed the method I describe here (in fact, the instructions for using Google's Firebase is almost directly lifted from [Crump's FirebaseDemo](https://crumplab.github.io/jspsychrexamples/FirebaseDemo/Instructions_FirebaseDemo.html))
+Although I didn't end up using either of these packages, they greatly informed the method I describe here (in fact, the instructions for using Google's FireBase is almost directly lifted from [Crump's FirebaseDemo](https://crumplab.github.io/jspsychrexamples/FirebaseDemo/Instructions_FirebaseDemo.html))

 # Getting Started